Doorbell Cameras Reviews

 - Add users in app so any family member can access

-- The ones you buy outright (aside from a security company, like our #3 recommended) still upsell you a monthly fee for them to store footage on their cloud system.
+- The ones you buy outright (aside from a security company) still up-sell you a monthly fee for them to store footage on their cloud system.

-- Depending on technical skills can be hard to install
+- Depending on technical skills can be difficult to put in

 Without further ado, for those looking to buy a new doorbell security camera here are the top 3:

 FrontPoint recently added a doorbell camera to their lineup in late 2016.
-Unlike Vivint's, they use a third party product, Skybell, and integrate it with their app.
-For them, this saves time and user hassle providing a working product and app to their home security system lineup.
-This is a great all around camera although bulkier than our #1 & #3 pick.
+They use a third party product, Skybell, and integrate it with their app so you get a full security system with your doorbell camera.
+This is a great all around camera although slightly bulkier than other top pick.
 It looks less like a typical doorbell you would ring and more like a camera/tech product.
-Looks wise we give it a 2.5 of 5 but functionality is 4.5 of 5.
+We give the appeal a 3.5 of 5 and functionality 4.5 of 5.